Diana and her dedicated team of volunteers are on a mission to eliminate food waste locally.

 The Community Fridge project reduces food waste, providing users with good quality surplus food.
 The food is donated by a range of local businesses of all sizes, as well as by individuals.
 The range of foods is culturally wide, and includes baked goods, ambient, fresh produce, drinks and chilled food including meat, dairy and vegan.
 There is no charge for the food, although donations are always welcome.

 Unlike a food bank, the main aim here is to reduce food waste.
 While food banks never offer ambient food that is past its Best Before date, the Fridge does.
 Best Before is safe to eat (as distinct from 'Use by' labels on fresh food), although quality may be slightly impaired.
 For more info see the Food Standards Agency guidelines.

 The Fridge is part of the Hubbub Community Fridge Network.
-So far over 80 Community Fridges have been set up across the UK, helping thousands connect with their communities whilst accessing nutritious food and reducing waste.
-Many more are in the planning stage.
+There are now more than a hundred Community Fridges across the UK, helping thousands of people connect with their communities whilst accessing nutritious food and reducing waste, and many more are in the planning stage.